 About Me

 I’m a Master’s student in Forestry at Southern Illinois University advised by Dr. Brent S. Pease.
-I am focused on exploring the intersection of community science, technology, and biology.
-My Master’s research lies in the digital ecology domain, where I focus on leveraging secondary image data from iNaturalist to study (1) how distinguishing observer behaviors in species distribution modelling can better address spatial biases and (2) how digitally-derived morphological characters can support taxonomic classifications through the framework of integrative taxonomy.
+I am focused on exploring the intersection of participatory science, technology, and ecology.
+My Master’s research lies in the digital ecology domain, where I leverage secondary image data from iNaturalist to study (1) how distinguishing observer behaviors in species distribution modelling can better address spatial biases and (2) how digitally-derived morphological characters can support taxonomic classifications through the framework of integrative taxonomy.

-On a broader scale, my interdisciplinary work applies the computer and community sciences to address long-standing ecological challenges.
+On a broader scale, my interdisciplinary work applies the computer and participatory sciences to address long-standing biological and ecological challenges.
 Spanning diverse topics from wildfires to moths, my research draws insights from a wide range of disciplines.
 It touches on biogeography, data science, artificial intelligence, machine & deep learning, taxonomy, ecology, conservation, and so much more.

 Because of this, I find it hard to box myself into a single discipline.
-While my friends jokingly call me an entomologist, and others might see me as a quantitative ecologist or data scientist, I simply claim the label of scientist.
+While my friends jokingly call me an entomologist, and others might see me as a computational biologist or quantitative ecologist, I simply claim the label of scientist.
 It is a title that feels honorable, and one that I am motivated to earn every day through my work.

 Upcoming Events